 This page contains information about all the ways we're working to support and develop our community.
-Explore the links below and if there's something you can't find, you can contact our Social Recovery team
+Explore the links below and if there's something you can't find, you can contact our Community Services team

 Kaikōura Community Vehicle Trust is a Charitable Trust run by 9 board members to provide reliable and reasonably priced transport to our community for local shopping and appointments as well as out of town medical appointments.

 All of the drivers are volunteers who happily give their time up for the communtiy.
 They pick you up and drop you off at your home.

 Shopping and around Kaikōura town

 Hapuku - $15 return trip

 Trips to Christchurch

 1 person - $75 return

 To make an appointment for any of these services, contact the Trust on 027 346 3751.